ids-s1-20/project-team_404/README.md

 Season 10, ep 17:
 ·         Written by Marta Kauffman & David Crane
 ·         Directed by Kevin S. Bright
-·         Ross and Joey spoke the most
-·         (data not available)
+·         Ross and Joey spoke the most, Monica the least ·         (data not available)
 What happened?
 The final episode, story comes to a happy end.

+Seems our predictions need improvements.

 In conclusion, we have been able to identify several factors which certainly contribute to a higher IMDB rating.
 It is clear that when Kevin S. Bright is directing and one or both of Marta Kauffman and David Crane is writing it leads to a more highly rated episode, as well as when the Geller siblings are more involved with a mix of peaceful and scared tone to the episode.
 However, there are variables which were not included in the dataset, for example whether or not an episode contained a scene which has particular importance to the story-line, or factors which are tough to quantify, for example how funny the jokes in that episode are.
 These are both things which would influence a viewers enjoyment of an episode and hence increase the IMDB score.
 So whilst it is near impossible to detail a perfect episode we have certainly outlined criteria that make an episode better.
 ## Presentation